plone/training/theming/theme-package.rst

 Using Diazo rules to map the theme with Plone content
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-Now that we have the static theme inside, we need to apply the Diazo rules in rules.xml to map the theme with the Plone content elements.
+Now that we have the static theme, we need to apply the Diazo rules in ``rules.xml`` to map the Plone content elements to the theme.

-First let me explain what we mean, when we talk about content and theme.
+First let me explain what we mean when we talk about *content* and *theme*.
-Content is usually the dynamic generated content on the Plone site and theme is the static template site.
+*Content* is usually the dynamic generated content on the Plone site, and the *theme* is the static template site.

 For example: